 The Marshall Willen is incredibly portable.
 Its small, lightweight design makes it easy to bring along with you, and there's even a strap on the back.
 Since it's battery-powered, you don't need to plug it into any power source when you take it outdoors.

 The Marshall Willen has a great build quality.
-The speaker's mostly made of recycled plastic, and the materials feel sturdy and solid.
+The speaker has metal grilles, and the materials feel sturdy and solid.
 It's also rated IP67 for dust and water resistance, meaning that it's protected if you submerge it in water at a depth of up to one meter for up to thirty minutes.
 The manufacturer says to avoid dropping it, though.

 The controls are easy-to-use.
 There's one control knob on the front that lets you control most of the basic features.
 You can hold it for two seconds to turn the speaker on and off, which triggers a short guitar riff.
 Press it to play and pause your music or to answer and end a phone call.
 Turn it left or right to skip forward or backward to the next track.